A missing log book

 Jim the poet

 Ever the optimist in the face of poor living conditions, Jim amused herself as follows:

 There were once two ladies of Barce They served sausage and mash Hardly costing much cash In a car they would dash With plates of hot hash Never fearing a crash When a general too rash Closed the place in a flash.
 Alas!
 No more the Baked Beans, Double Egg and Cheese Dream For those who MARCH WELL (On the length I won’t dwell!)
 Tea will be served in Benghazi, Yes, TEA –don’t be blaze, Benghazi.
 Copyright reserved!
 Jim

 Jim sent a postcard to her mother from Benghazi on September 19, 1952 to say that she was moving to Barce.

 Back in October, 1942, Linton completed the patrol with a sinking on the 8th.
 Turbulent returned safely to Beirut on October 14.

 Whoever had the job of updating the Jolly Roger had had a busy few months.
-More bars were sewn onto the flag, each representing a sinking.
+The flag received more bars, each representing a sinking.
 Eventually there were at least seventeen, one bisected by a ‘U’ for a U-boat and a coloured one for a destroyer.
 Crossed guns depicted gun action as did several stars.
-Two daggers at the base of the flag near the crossbones may have referred to the special operations in August, cloak and dagger procedures.
+Two daggers at the base of the flag near the crossbones referred to the special operations, perhaps the ones in August, cloak and dagger procedures.

 The crew had only a fortnight’s rest before departing for the 9th War Patrol.
 During that time, Hugh wrote a long letter to Jim.